ionStici/frontend/2-css/flexbox.md

 |   `align-content`    |  `flex-shrink`  |
 |     `flex-flow`      |  `flex-basis`   |

 We use properties on the flex container to position and align the flex items.
-And then some other properties that we use directly on flex items for individual styles.
+And then some other properties we can directly use on flex items for individual styles.

-The flex item can be at the same time a flex container.
+**p.s.** The flex item can be at the same time a flex container.

-_p.s.
-CSS Grid for overall page layout and Flexbox for small components._

 <br>